Citation, DOI, disclosures and article data

 It is important to assess:

-- hindfoot valgus (where the talocalcaneal angle is greater than 35 degrees)
+- hindfoot valgus (where the talocalcaneal angle is >35°)

 Treatment and prognosis

-Non-operative management for the fixed flat foot is unlikely to be useful since there is a fixed relationship between osseous structures.
+Subtalar arthroereisis can be performed in pediatric symptomatic flexible flatfoot.
+In fixed flatfoot, non-operative management is unlikely to be beneficial since there is a fixed relationship between osseous structures.

 - 1. Crim J & Kjeldsberg K. Radiographic Diagnosis of Tarsal Coalition.
 AJR Am J Roentgenol.
 2004;182(2):323-8. doi:10.2214/ajr.182.2.1820323 - Pubmed

 - 2. Felix S. Chew.
 Skeletal Radiology.
 (2010) ISBN: 9781608317066 - Google Books